 The worst time to connect with your prospects is the second half of Friday because people have usually entered the weekend mode by this time and the last thing they want to do then discusses work with anyone.

-a) Stay away from making sales calls on Mondays and the second half of Fridays.
+a) Steer clear from making sales calls on Mondays and the second half of Fridays.

 b) Wednesday is the best day to make calls.
 These calls can translate into actual conversions.